+- 12.1 The MC must approve an annual budget prior to the start of the financial year to which it relates.
+The setting of the annual budget forms part of the annual business planning cycle and will reflect the Association's current business plan, operational plans and longer term financial forecasts.

+- 12.2 This annual budget will comprise of:

+- A clear statement of main assumptions and sources of information underlying the budget.

+- Projected Statement of Comprehensive Income.

+- Projected Statement of Financial Position.

+- Projected Cash Flow Statement.

+- Detailed capital budgets for all projects.

+- Monthly cash flow projections.

+- Cost allocation information.

+- Appropriate ratio analysis.

+- Loan covenant compliance performance.

+- Any summary narrative commentary necessary for a clear understanding of the

+budget.
-- 12.1 An annual budget must be approved by the Management Committee prior to the start of the financial year to which it relates.
-The setting of the annual budget forms part of the annual business planning cycle and will reflect the Association's current business plan, operational plans and longer term financial forecasts. - 12.2 This annual budget will comprise of: - A clear statement of main assumptions and sources of information underlying the budget. - Projected Statement of Comprehensive Income. - Projected Statement of Financial Position. - Projected Cash Flow Statement. - Detailed capital budgets for all projects. - Monthly cash flow projections. - Cost allocation information. - Appropriate ratio analysis. - Loan covenant compliance performance. - Any summary narrative commentary necessary for a clear understanding of the budget. - 12.3 The budget will be prepared by the Finance Agent/Manager on a roll over basis each year, taking into account the prior year budget, year to date variances and any known changes linking to the Business Plan.
-The Finance Agent/Manager will put in place a timetable which will take account of: - Provision of budget planning information from budget holders. - Review of planned, cyclical and major repairs to be undertaken in line with the 30 year assumptions. - Submission of draft budget to senior staff and budget holders for review and approval. - Submission of draft budget to the Finance, Audit and Risk Sub-committee for review and discussion including the impact of any options or sensitivities where there is a potential material financial effect over the 12-month period. - Amendments as a result of Finance, Audit and Risk Sub-committee review.

-• Final approval of the budget by the Management Committee.
+- 12.3 The CA will prepare the budget on a roll over basis each year, taking into account the prior year budget, year to date variances and any known changes linking to the Business Plan.
+The CA will put in place a timetable which will take account of: - Provision of budget planning information from budget holders. - Review of planned, cyclical and major repairs to be undertaken in line with the 30-year assumptions. - Submission of draft budget to senior staff and budget holders for review and approval. - Submission of draft budget to the HR, FA&R for review and discussion including the impact of any options or sensitivities where there is a potential material financial effect over the 12-month period. - Amendments because of HR, FA&R review. - Final approval of the budget by the MC.